 The excavation of the mining pond will create a groundwater depletion due to the "first fill".
 The "first fill" is the water that fills an unlined pit or pond and occupies the volume previously occupied by the removed sand, gravel, or other solid material.
-For a wet mined pit, the first fill occurs continuously during mining (July, August, and September 2019).
-The first fill is calculated as the net increase in the volume of mined material that has been filled with groundwater times one minus the porosity of the mined material [$V{ff} = V{mm} \times (1 - \text{Porosity})$].
+For a wet mined pit, the first fill occurs continuously during mining (May through September 2020).
+The first fill is calculated as the net increase in the volume of mined material that has been filled with groundwater times one minus the porosity of the mined material [$V{ff} = V{mm} \times (1 - Porosity)$].
 You have estimated a porosity of 0.407, corresponding to the characteristics of the desired materials that are not returned to the excavation.
 The density of mined product was taken as 2,750 pounds per cubic yard.
-The total volume of water in the first fill is therefore estimated as 1.10 acre-feet for this plan period.
+The total volume of water in the first fill is therefore estimated as 1.85 acre-feet for this plan period.